Lazy-Coder-03/Void-Vanguards/README.md

-# Void Hunters
+# Void Vanguards

-Void Hunters is a fast-paced roguelike space shooter where you must defeat enemies, collect upgrades, and survive as long as possible.
+Void Vanguards is a fast-paced roguelike space shooter where you must defeat enemies, collect upgrades, and survive as long as possible.
 The game features a variety of upgrades to enhance your abilities and increase your score.

 ## Features